540106834/540106834/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on SAGE;
+- 🔭 I’m currently working on DevOps;
 - 🌱 I’m currently learning RHCE;
 - 👯 I’m looking to collaborate on intersting somethings;
 - 🤔 I’m looking for help with the time;